 Clinical BCBA Supervisor

-Selma A. Palos Castellanos is an Applied Behavior Analyst who works with children and adults with different exceptionalities, and creates behavioral plans to reduce challenging behavior and improve the quality of individuals lives and those that surround them.
-Selma believes that change is always possible, comes in baby steps, and learning is a life time process.
-Selma has worked as RBT , Social Skills Lead and Case Manager in the private sector, and as a Lead Intensive Behavioral intervention Assistant in the public sector ( School District).
-Selma obtained a Masters degree of Science in Applied Behavior Analysis from National University and currently holds a BCBA certification.
+Selma A. Palos Castellanos is an Applied Behavior Analyst who works with children and adults with different exceptionalities and creates behavioral plans to reduce challenging behavior and improve the quality of individuals' lives and those that surround them.
+Selma believes that change is always possible, comes in baby steps, and learning is a lifetime process.
+Selma has worked as RBT, Social Skills Lead, and Case Manager in the private sector, and as a Lead Intensive Behavioral intervention Assistant in the public sector ( School District).
+Selma obtained a Masters's degree in Science in Applied Behavior Analysis from National University and currently holds a BCBA certification.
 Some of Selma's hobbies include reading, taking long walks, and camping.

-"You can't go back and change the beginning, but you can start where you are and change the ending" by C.S Lewis
+"You can't go back and change the beginning, but you can start where you are and change the ending" - C.S Lewis

 Jazzlin Hernandez is an Assistant Supervisor and a Parent Consultant who works with our behavior technicians, families, and our clients.
 She helps our behavior technicians implement different skill acquisition and behavior reduction strategies personalized to each client.
 As well as helping families and caregivers learn the basis of ABA theory and how to implement different skill acquisition and behavior reduction strategies out of session.
 Jazzlin believes creative teaching strategies can help build students' confidence and success.
 Jazzlin has worked with children for 5+ years both in school and home settings which motivated her to continue her education in the ABA field.
 Some of Jazzlin’s personal hobbies include traveling, listening to crime podcasts, and hiking.
 Jazzlin has an ABAT credential and will be pursuing her behavior analysis certification soon.
 Jazzlin also holds a Master of Arts in Special Education from Arizona State University.